1. Scope of application

 20. Data protection, Change of address and copyright

 20.1 The customer gives his consent regarding the fact that the personal data stipulated in the contract and presented for its performance out can be stored and processed by MEC’s automatic systems.

 20.2 The customer is obligated to disclose changes of home- and business address, as long as the contract value transaction is not entirely fulfilled by both parties.
 In the event that this notification is not given, declarations shall then also count as delivered if they are sent to the last notified address.

 20.3 Plans, sketches and other technical documentations as well as sample catalogues, brochures, images and alike remain MEC’s intellectual property.
 The customer receives no form of work use or exploitation rights.

 21.1 The contractual partner undertakes to treat as a trade secret all commercial and technical details not commonly known and which become known to it in the cause of the business relation.

 22.1 If one or more individual regulation/s of these general business terms be or become fully or partially ineffective, the effectiveness of the remaining conditions will not be affected.

-The German Version of the AGBs shall take precedence over the English version of the AGBs.
+The German version of general terms and conditions (GTC) shall take precedence over this English version of GTC.